ankitasankars/WellSkin/README.md

 Empowering you to maintain your skin health

 ## About
-A responsive site helping you maintain your skin health by offering the following options :)
+A responsive website helping you maintain your skin health by offering the following options :)

-- Self Examination
+- Self Examination for skin cancer
-- Check your risk level
+- Checking your risk level with a questionnaire
-- Reminder alerts
+- Reminder alerts for appointments
 - Nearby Dermatologists
-- Blogs
+- Blogs for more information
-- Self Help Groups
+- Suggestions for Self Help Groups

-It also features exactly what Skin Cancer is and it's types,causes,symptoms and prevention.
+It also features exactly what Skin Cancer is and it's types, causes, symptoms and prevention.